medic/cht-docs/content/en/contribute/medic/onboarding/team-meetings.md

 Getting to see each other all in one place at the same time, even if only online, lets people get to be around each other, learn from each other, and hear other perspectives.
 We're real people! ...terrific people too.
 This is a small space to spend some time around each other as a group.
 We're mostly trying to learn more about each other, celebrate recent successes, and cover the occasional big news or team-wide changes.
 It's mostly about being together to smile a bit.

 ## When
-Roughly the first Tuesday (or Wednesday, for New Zealand teammates) week of each month
+Roughly the first Tuesday (or Wednesday, for New Zealand teammates) week of each month.

 ## Who is there
 The whole Product Team.